skalthoff/Jellify/README.md

 ##### Setup

 -   Clone this repository
--   Run `npm run init` to initialize the project
+-   Run `npm run init:ios` to initialize the project
-    -   This will install `npm` packages, install `bundler` and required gems, and installs CocoaPods
+    -   This will install `npm` packages, install `bundler` and required gems, and install required CocoaPods
 -   In the `ios` directory, run `fastlane match development --readonly` to fetch the development signing certificates
     -   *You will need access to the *Jellify Signing* private repository*